fwin-dev/py.Lang/doc/extra/index.md

 - Sets are unordered

 However, there are some cases where an ordered set (aka a list with no duplicate elements) is desirable.
-For this, use the `OrderedSet` provided here, which provides a similar implementation compared to the built-in `set`:
+For this, use the `OrderedSet` provided here, which provides a similar implementation compared to the built-in `set`, but also provides methods typically found in a list, such as `insert`/`insertAt`.
+Refer to the source and unit test for a list of all methods.

 	from Lang.Struct import OrderedSet
 	set_ = OrderedSet(range(1,10))